Annegret

 Postdoctoral Researcher

-After a year-long stay as a scholarship student at the University of Uppsala, Sweden, I moved on to gain my PhD from the University of Glasgow, also in the field of plant molecular biology.
+Iobtained my PhD from the University of Glasgow, in the field of plant molecular biology.

-After my PhD, my research interests shifted to Synthetic Biology and, in previous post-docs, I was involved in two international consortia working on a biological solution for desalinating water and engineering nitrogen fixation into plants, respectively.
+Afterwards my interest shifted to Synthetic Biology and in previous postdocs I was involved in two international consortia working on a biological solution for desalinating water and engineering nitrogen fixation into plants, respectively.
+I also collaborated with industry partners to develop cold-active enzymes for biological washing powder that washes efficiently at cold temperatures.

 Public Abstract